Fairburn DUI Lawyer - Fairburn DUI Attorney

 Do I have a choice to refuse a breath, blood, or urine test?

 The answer is “yes” and “no.” Generally speaking, Georgia law provides that where implied consent exists, the accused may refuse to take the test that is requested by law enforcement unless there is a search warrant (which is, unfortunately, becoming more and more common).

 Unfortunately, where there is a refusal, there is a consequence: a license suspension of one full year.

 Your refusal could be admitted into evidence against you in court.
 The prosecution could imply to the judge or jury that you refused testing because you were intoxicated and knew you would fail.

 However, if you do decide to submit to breath, blood, or urine testing and fail, your license can also be suspended, and that test result can be used against you in court.

-If you have been arrested for DUI in Fairburn, or anywhere in Fulton County, you (or your Fairburn DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request within ten business days of your arrest date.
+If you have been arrested for DUI in Fairburn, or anywhere in Fulton County, you (or your Fairburn DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request or an ignition interlock device request within thirty business days of your arrest date.
 There is a $150 filing fee for the hearing request.
-If you fail to file the hearing request, your license will automatically be suspended.
+If you fail to file the hearing or interlock device request, your license will automatically be suspended.
 If you refused the breath, blood, or urine test, your license will be suspended with no chance for a permit for one year.

 Should I request an ALS Hearing?